particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 device included in the request, and will only continue if the token has the proper permissions to call the function.

+For security purposes, most access tokens will expire after 90 days.
+Certain access tokens can be specifically set to *never expire*, like the one you can find in the settings pane of `build.particle.io`.

 ### Customer access tokens

 Similarly, *your customers* will have access tokens that provide